koutakou/NymNodeWidget/README.md

 ## Building and Running

+1. Replace "NODE_ID" occurence in main.swift and /PATH/TO in plist file

-1. Open Terminal and navigate to the project directory:
+2. Open Terminal and navigate to the project directory:
    ```
    cd /PATH/TO/NymStatusWidget
    ```

-2. Build the application:
+3. Build the application:
    ```
    swift build
    ```

-3. Run the application:
+4. Run the application:
    ```
    swift run
    ```